 When you are first learning to bake, I have it on good authority that it’s best to start out with a tried and true classic – Oatmeal Chocolate Chip cookies!

 One of my goals for this year is to become a kick-ass, fantastic baker.
 Why?
 The answer is 2 fold.
 Firstly, I think it would do me good to put some energy into creating something tangible.
 Much of my work and my hobbies are based in the digital realm, and I suspect the process of baking will serve as a nice change.
-Secondly, if I always have delicious baked goods on hand, perhaps I can get the validation from others I so desperately crave, without having to talk to them or do anything more than hand them a yummy baked treat.
+Secondly, if I always have delicious baked goods on hand, perhaps I can get the validation from others I so desperately crave, without having to talk to them or do anything more than handing them a yummy baked treat.
 (Is that pathetic?
 Yes it is?
 Oh, ok.
 Forget that part then.)

 My first foray into the bold world of baking is a classic recipe that I’ve done in the past, and is pretty difficult to really mess up: Oatmeal Chocolate Chip Cookies.
 Personally, I prefer oatmeal chocolate chip cookies to regular chocolate chip cookies because those little bits of oats give the whole cookie a more sophisticated, intellectual vibe, right?
 They are like the NPR of cookies – A little elitist and snotty, but still really tasty.
 So here we go…